microsoft/playwright/docs/src/api/class-locator.md

 Returns whether the element is checked.
 Throws if the element is not a checkbox or radio input.

 :::caution Asserting checked state
-If you need to assert that checkobx is checked, prefer [`method: LocatorAssertions.toBeChecked`] to avoid flakiness.
+If you need to assert that checkbox is checked, prefer [`method: LocatorAssertions.toBeChecked`] to avoid flakiness.
 See [assertions guide](../test-assertions.md) for more details.
 :::

 **Usage**